Also known as: hindu pistol, hindu single-leg squat, heel-elevated pistol squat, ball-of-foot pistol, single leg hindu squat

 What are the benefits of Hindu pistol squats?

-What common mistakes should I avoid when doing Hindu pistol squats?
+What are common mistakes when doing Hindu pistol squats?

-How can I progress or regress Hindu pistol squats?
+How can I progress to Hindu pistol squats or find easier alternatives?